luhykie/SE-LIFE/README.md

 **LIFE (Local Information for Health Efficiency)** is a **web-based barangay health tracking system** designed for **Barangay Duljo Fatima**.
 It enables health workers to manage patient records efficiently through a secure and user-friendly platform.
 The system replaces manual record-keeping, reduces errors, and improves accessibility to vital health data.

+**🆕 Now with Cloud Database Support!** The system supports both SQLite (local development) and MySQL (cloud deployment with Aiven) for real-time synchronization across multiple users.

 ---

 ## 🎯 Objectives